aGIToz/KerasDnCNN/README.md

 This implementation is only for DnCNN-S (Specified noise level).

 ## Functionality
 - This project is  useful to denoise an image, if the noise level in an image is known or estimated.
+You just need to change the scale parameter in the file conf/myConfig.py.

 - This project is also useful to know **"How to create custom loss, custom real time data-augmentation flow and custom learning rate scheduler in keras?"**, check kDnCNN.py for that, I had a hard time figuring it out  myself.